FebrinaWijaya/ToC_Chatbot/README.md

 ## It's Vacation Time!
 I am an international student from Indonesia.
-And this chatbot will give you some recommendations about where you can go if you would like to have vacation in Indonesia.
+And this chatbot will give you some recommendations about where you can go if you would like to travel to Indonesia.
 Why I made this chatbot because usually my Taiwanese friends will always ask me about having vacation in Indonesia.

 ## How to interact with this chatbot:
 1. First you can message anything to the fanpage https://www.facebook.com/Its-vacation-time-542778936191003/